matter-labs/zksync-web-era-docs/docs/dev/README.md

 This documentation is intended to assist you in developing with zkSync.
 It introduces the concept of zkSync, describes the zkSync technology stack, and details advanced subjects for more complicated applications and use cases.

-Because this is an open-source community project, please feel free to suggest new topics, contribute new content, and provide examples wherever you believe they will be useful.
-If you're unsure how to do so, [follow these instructions](https://github.com/ethereum/ethereum-org-website/blob/dev/docs/editing-markdown.md).
+Because this is a community initiative, feel free to suggest new topics, add new content, and provide examples wherever you believe they will be useful.
+If you're unsure how to proceed, [follow these instructions](#).

 ## MODULES